 With the generous support of the Reynolds Foundation, Mount Vernon and the Fairfax Network have partnered to provide schools with engaging and FREE satellite-delivered distance learning broadcasts.
 Visit the Fairfax Network to learn about the technology requirements and registration process for satellite broadcasts.
 Previously broadcast programs are available to educators for free in DVD format.

 How do Americans measure leadership, vision, and policy to select the candidate they feel is best qualified to guide the nation?
 How has the process changed?
 Are the underlying principles of leadership consistent from the 18th to 21st centuries?
 How does the inauguration and inaugural address focus on our nation’s hope for the future?
 Recorded live at Mount Vernon's Ammerman Student Leadership Program, we look at the presidential inaugurations from George Washington to Barack Obama.
 Moderator Jennifer Nedeau, Director, Bully Pulpit Interactive; Peter Henriques, Associate Professor Emeritus George Mason University; and Dr. Stephen J. Farnsworth, Professor of Political Science and International Affairs, University of Mary Washington lead students in discussions on how Americans choose leaders.
 [Panelists' Biographies].
-Grades 9-12.
-Watch this program anytime as an on demand video.
-DVD will be available in February 2013.
+Grades 9-12, 60 min.
+Watch this program anytime as an On Demand video.

 On March 31, 1776 Abigail Adams wrote John Adams"Remember the ladies, and be more generous and favorable to them than your ancestors?”
 Cokie Roberts hosts this fascinating discussion of the struggles to establish a nation as seen through the eyes of our nation's first First Ladies: Martha Washington, Abigail Adams, and Dolley Madison.
 Share in their behind-the-scenes insights into the challenges faced by their husbands, as well as learn about the often overlooked contributions of these essential founding mothers.
-Grades 9-12.
-Coming March 2013.
+Grades 9-12, 60 min.
+Watch this program anytime as an On Demand video.

 What did the founding fathers intend the powers of the chief executive to be?
 How has judicial review added or subtracted from these powers?
 How has the President’s relationship with Congress evolved?
 At Mount Vernon, students and educators joined host Julie Silverbrook, executive director of The Constitutional Sources Project, and historians Joseph Ellis and Carol Berkin for an exploration of executive powers.
 Professor Ellis has written biographies of John Adams, Thomas Jefferson, and George Washington.
 His book Founding Brothers: The Revolutionary Generation won a Pulitzer Prize in 1997.
 Professor Berkin is an expert on women in colonial America and the United States Constitution.
 Her best-known books are A Brilliant Solution: Inventing the American Constitution and Revolutionary Mothers: Women in the Struggle for America's Independence.
 This program was recorded at the Fourth Annual Capitol City Constitution Day Education Summit in recognition of the 225th anniversary of the signing of the U.S. Constitution.
 The Constitution and Executive Power is a co-production of the Fairfax Network, George Washington’s Mount Vernon Estate, Museum & Gardens, and The Constitutional Sources Project (ConSource).
-Grades 9-12 and Educators.
+Grades 9-12 and Educators, 60 min.
+Watch this program anytime as an On Demand video.

 Through dedication and determination, George Washington accomplished the impossible by leading the Continental Army to victory in the Revolutionary War.
 Our panel of historians including Caroline Cox, William Fowler, Ed Lengel, and Andrew O'Shaughnessy, explore how Washington’s leadership was instrumental in securing American independence.
 Discussion touches on Washington’s relationship with his generals as well as the common soldier, the British perspective on the war, the turning point at Valley Forge, and the quelling of a rebellion at Newburgh.
 Key themes include leadership, perseverance, teamwork and cooperation to achieve a goal.
 Grades 6-12, 60 min.